FanvidDB/fanviddb-server/docs/coding/backend.md

 2. Install [homebrew](https://brew.sh/), a package manager for Mac OS.
 3. In a terminal, run:
    ```
-   brew install pyenv libpq openssl
+   brew install pyenv
    ```
-4. Follow the printed instructions to make sure [pyenv](https://github.com/pyenv/pyenv) and libpq are initialized when your terminal starts up.
+4. Follow the printed instructions to make sure [pyenv](https://github.com/pyenv/pyenv) is initialized when your terminal starts up.
 It should be something like:
    ```
-   echo 'export PATH="/usr/local/opt/libpq/bin:$PATH"' >> ~/.zshrc
    echo 'eval "$(pyenv init --path)"' >> ~/.zprofile
    echo 'eval "$(pyenv init -)"' >> ~/.zshrc
    ```